Boydston Marketing

 The room fills because the offer is singular.

 One event, one promise, one registration path.
-That matters because confused buyers do not register, and interested buyers who land on a general website wander off before your staff ever knows they existed.
+Buyers who land on a general website wander off before your staff ever knows they existed.
+Interested buyers get distracted, confused buyers leave.

 /02

 Every hour of silence cools the lead.
 We confirm while intent is hot, answer questions as they come in, and keep the event alive until the guest walks through the door.
-That is how paid registrations become seated humans.
+That's how paid registrations turn into people actually in seats.

 /03

-Your team is not chasing every form fill, manually confirming plus-ones, sorting a waitlist, or reconciling a clipboard after the event.
-That matters because staff hours should go toward patients, not duct tape.
+No more chasing form fills, manually confirming plus-ones, sorting a waitlist, or reconciling a clipboard the morning after the event.
+Staff hours go toward patients, not paperwork.

 /04

-Meta and Google do not need more clicks.
+The platforms don't need more clicks.
 They need to know which clicks became seated guests, consults, and patients.
-That signal protects your ad budget from buying the wrong people twice.
+That signal, fed back as offline conversions, protects your ad budget from spending twice to buy the same wrong audience.

 What changes